SimbaBuilds/Reggie_Frontend/project_info/core_functionalities.md

     11. Onboarding Tutorial:
         (Differentiate based on plan)
         Provide a brief interactive tutorial on how to use key features like email labels, Reggie interactions, and accessing digitized records.
-    12. All pages above should have a progress bar for this entire process
-    13. Confirmation and Next Steps:
+    12. Confirmation and Next Steps:
         Summarize the setup process and provide clear next steps for getting started.
         Offer resources for further assistance and support.